CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Related Work

-In the paper xRAG~\cite{cheng2024xragextremecontextcompression} the authors propose an approach, which is similar to multi-modal language models training: they push the embedding vector of the retrieved text from textual encoder through a lightweight projector layer to align it with the reader model.
+In the paper xRAG~\citep{cheng2024xragextremecontextcompression} the authors propose an approach, which is similar to multi-modal language models training: they push the embedding vector of the retrieved text from textual encoder through a lightweight projector layer to align it with the reader model.
 The resulting architecture is trained in a two-stage manner.
 In the first stage, both the encoder and LLM are frozen, while the projection layer is trained with cross-entropy loss on paraphrases of the same document.
-During the second stage, the projector is trained on a mix of tasks such as reading comprehension, open-domain QA and summarization, adding self-distillation from RAG teacher via KL term alongside with usual negative log-likelihood loss.
-Models trained in such way perform competitively with vanilla RAG systems, while being much more efficient and having lower TTFT due to the reduction in prompt length.
+During the second stage, the projector is trained on a mix of tasks such as reading comprehension, open-domain QA and summarization, adding self-distillation from RAG teacher via KL term along with usual negative log-likelihood loss.
+Models trained in this way perform competitively with vanilla RAG systems, while being much more efficient and having lower TTFT due to the reduction in prompt length.

 Our approach is conceptually similar to xRAG method.
 By using a LLaVA-like projection from the encoder to the code completion model, we compress the retrieved context and maintain good generation quality, while lowering the TTFT.
-However, due to the specificity of our domain, we applied additional techniques to increase code-specific metrics and quality of predictions.
-Furthermore, we train only the projector with both the encoder and reader LLM frozen in a single stage manner.
+However, due to the specificity of our domain, we applied \emph{additional techniques} to increase code-specific metrics and quality of predictions.
+Furthermore, we train \emph{only the projector} with both the encoder and reader LLM frozen in a \emph{single stage manner}.

-\subsection{Embedding models for code}
+\subsection{Embedding Models for Code}

-Code-search embeddings are commonly obtained by converting a decoder-only language model into embedding model by training them to produce last token embeddings for code search via contrastive learning.
-One such model is Qwen3-Embedding-0.6B~\cite{zhang2025qwen3embeddingadvancingtext}, which was converted from Qwen3-0.6B~\cite{yang2025qwen3technicalreport} model.
-Initialized from a powerful pretrained decoder-only model, Qwen3-Embedding-0.6B shows competitive scores on MTEB~\cite{muennighoff2023mtebmassivetextembedding} benchmarks among similarly sized embedding models.
+Many code-search embedding models are built by taking a pretrained decoder-only language model and fine-tuning it with contrastive learning to produce useful vector representations of code.
+One such model is Qwen3-Embedding-0.6B~\citep{zhang2025qwen3embeddingadvancingtext}, which is based on Qwen3-0.6B~\citep{yang2025qwen3technicalreport} LLM.
+Initialized from a powerful pretrained foundation, Qwen3-Embedding-0.6B shows competitive scores on MTEB~\citep{muennighoff2023mtebmassivetextembedding} benchmarks among similarly sized embedding models.